-Toys are wonderful… educational, creative, opening a world of play.
-I am a play therapist, so kids, play & toys are my job.
-However… Toys are also overflowing in our house, and if you are reading this, I’m guessing in your house, too.
-Every year, I take my own Declutter Challenge, where I take time to go through our house & donate toys, but they come back every birthday & holiday.
+However… I also love to think of birthday and Christmas ideas that are not toys.
+I’d much rather get meaningful and useful Christmas gifts for kids.
+Toys and things are also overflowing in our house, and if you are reading this, I’m guessing it is the same in your house, too.
+Every year, I take my own Declutter Course, where I take time to go through our house & donate toys, but they come back every birthday & holiday.

 I don’t want Christmas or birthdays to be ONLY about the toys.
 I want them to get past the “want” for toys and have a “want” to help others, a “want” to create memories, a “want” to see the real reason for the season.